Management Research Institute: Analysis of the Economic Policies and Industrial Strategies of the Lee Jae-myung Administration

 - Executive Summary

-- 새 정부가 직면한 주요 이슈 (Key Issues Facing the New Government)
+- Key Issues Facing the New Government

-- 외교·통상 정책 (Diplomacy and Trade Policy)
+- Diplomacy and Trade Policy

-- 기회와 해결 과제 (Opportunities and Challenges to Address)
+- Opportunities and Challenges to Address

-Document Overview
+Document Introduction

-The core analysis is divided into two pillars: Diplomacy/Trade and Industry/Finance.
-In the diplomacy and trade domain, the report extracts three key phrases: "Trade Structuring Prioritizing National Interests," "Diversification of Diplomatic Spheres," and "Restoration of Inter-Korean Relations."
-The policies aim to reduce dependence on specific countries by diversifying export markets and product categories, strengthen supply chain stability, and develop relations with the surrounding four countries (U.S., Japan, China, Russia), the EU, and the Global South based on pragmatism.
-North Korea policy is set on the premise of denuclearization, seeking possibilities for relationship restoration and economic cooperation, while simultaneously acknowledging challenges constrained by UN sanctions and U.S. policy.
+The core analysis is divided into two pillars: diplomacy/trade and industry/finance.
+In the field of diplomacy and trade, the report extracts three key themes: trade structuring prioritizing national interests, diversification in the diplomatic sphere, and restoration of inter-Korean relations.
+The policies aim to reduce dependence on specific countries by diversifying export markets and product categories, strengthen supply chain stability, and develop relations with the surrounding four countries (US, Japan, China, Russia), the EU, and the Global South based on pragmatism.
+North Korea policy is set to seek possibilities for relationship restoration and economic cooperation under the premise of denuclearization, while simultaneously acknowledging challenges constrained by UN sanctions and US policy.

-This analysis, based on publicly available government pledges and macro data, provides a systematic and structured framework for professional readers to understand the logic, potential impact, and implementation challenges of the South Korean new government's economic strategy.
+This analysis, based on publicly available government pledges and macro data, provides a systematic and structured framework for professional readers to understand the logic, potential impact, and implementation difficulties of the South Korean new government's economic strategy.